Significant gully bushland and wetland in the Royal National Park under threat.

 Our mission is to see all this ecologically valuable bushland and wetland added to the surrounding National Park and conserved under the proposed World Heritage nomination for the Royal National Park.

 The Royal National Park receives four million visitors per year and the Coast Track is the most popular walk in the park.
 The World Heritage nomination of the Royal National Park is a great opportunity that will benefit the local community including our walking tours, whale watching tours, existing bed and breakfasts, artist studios, cafes, clubs and shops.
-Development of Spring Gully and the removal of thousands of trees for the huge asset protection zone clearings required will have direct negative impacts on the amenity of the coast track and pose serious threats to the Royal National Park and Bundeena wetland.
+Development of Spring Gully and the removal of many hundreds of trees for the huge asset protection zone clearings required will have direct negative impacts on the amenity of the coast track and pose serious threats to the Royal National Park and Bundeena wetland.
 Development of Spring Gully threatens the very qualities and values that support World Heritage nomination for the Park.